TremorSkip to the navigation

 Tremors can also be caused by conditions or medicines that affect the nervous system, including Parkinson's disease, liver failure, alcoholism, mercury or arsenic poisoning, lithium, and certain antidepressants.
 Side effects from other medicines can also cause tremors.

 If you notice a tremor, observe it carefully and note what seems to make it better or worse before calling your doctor.
+There are some differences between essential tremor and tremor caused by Parkinson's disease.
 If a cause is discovered, the disease will be treated rather than the tremor.

 - Stress reduction can sometimes help to reduce tremors.
 For more information, see the topic Stress Management.